GoncaloP0710/Honkai-Starbucks/README.md

 #### Honkai-StarBucks_MainServer

-This is the main server that handles various core functionalities.
+This is the main server that handles various core functionalities and fowards requests to the specific server.

+#### Honkai-StarBucks_TrailBlazersServer

+This server manages all functionalities related to the Trail Blazers, including importing them from the game and creating them from scratch.

 ### Front-End